najlachamseddine/double_list_headers/README.md

 Running `cargo run` (or `cargo run --release`) in the `./api` module (for `./api/src/main.rs`) calls the above functions on an instanciated block list.
 A binary could also be used.

-`cargo bench` could also be used to run these tests.
+`cargo bench` could also be used to run these tests and times could be given.

 ## warp server

-A warp server is built in the root of the project with endpoints calling the different block build functions but not finished yet (fixing tokio runtime issue)
+A warp server is built in the root of the project with endpoints calling the different block build functions but not finished yet (fixing tokio runtime issue).
+It could be run with `cargo run` at the root of the repo.